 We may use securitization and other non-recourse long-term financing for our investments to the extent available.
 In such structures, our lenders typically would have only a claim against the assets included in the securitizations rather than a general claim against us as an entity.
 Prior to any such financing, we would seek to finance our investments with relatively short-term facilities until a sufficient portfolio is accumulated.
 As a result, we would be subject to the risk that we would not be able to acquire, during the period that any short-term facilities are available, sufficient eligible assets or securities to maximize the efficiency of a securitization.
-We also bear the risk that we would not be able to obtain new short-term facilities or would not be able to renew any short-term facilities after they expire should we need more time to seek and acquire sufficient eligible assets or securitizes for a securitization.
-In addition, conditions in the capital markets may make the issuance of any such securitization less attractive to us even when we do have sufficient eligible assets or securitizations, our inability to enter into such securitizations may increase our overall exposure to risks associated with direct ownership of such investments including the risk of default.
+We also bear the risk that we would not be able to obtain new short-term facilities or would not be able to renew any short-term facilities after they expire should we need more time to seek and acquire sufficient eligible assets or securities for a securitization.
+In addition, conditions in the capital markets may make the issuance of any such securitization less attractive to us even when we do have sufficient eligible assets or securities.
+While we would intend to retain the unrated equity component of securitizations and, therefore, still have exposure to any investments included in such securitizations, our inability to enter into such securitizations may increase our overall exposure to risks associated with direct ownership of such investments, including the risk of default.
 Our inability to refinance any short-term facilities would also increase our risk because borrowings thereunder would likely be recourse to us as an entity.
 If we are unable to obtain and renew short-term facilities or to consummate securitizations to finance our investments on a long-term basis, we may be required to seek other forms of potentially less attractive financing or to liquidate assets at an inopportune time or price.